lmorg/murex/docs/user-guide/reserved-vars.md

 This returns meta information about the running scope.

-A 'scope' in _murex_ is a collection of code blocks to which variables and config are persistent within.
-In _murex_, a variable declared inside an `if` or `foreach` block will be persistent outside of their blocks as long as you're still inside the same function.
+A 'scope' in Murex is a collection of code blocks to which variables and config are persistent within.
+In Murex, a variable declared inside an `if` or `foreach` block will be persistent outside of their blocks as long as you're still inside the same function.